kjhealy/workflow-paper/plain-person-text.md

 tex:	clean $(TEX)
 docx:	clean $(DOCX)

-## The commands associated with dependencies.
+## The commands associated with each rule.
 ## This first one is run when `make html` is typed.
-## Read the rule as "Each .html file depends on a .md file with the
+## Read the rule as "When making the html file,
-## same name.
-Run this pandoc command if the .md file has changed."
+## run this pandoc command if the .md file has changed."
 %.html:	%.md
 	pandoc -r markdown+simple_tables+table_captions+yaml_metadata_block \
     -w html -S --template=$(PREFIX)/templates/html.template \